Employment assignments

 Online work permit application

-• The online work permit application procedures must be carried out via an account registered by the employer here.
+• The online work permit application procedures must be carried out on the National Public Service Portal

 The online procedures have provided employers with a more cost-effective and time-saving option in comparison with existing paper-based procedures.